Yu Chang Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.02 team ERA that ranks 11th across all league pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 11th among all league pitching staffs.

+- Walker makes the start for the Giants, his seventh of the season.
+He is 3-0 with a 2.70 ERA and 38 strikeouts through 33 1/3 innings pitched.

-- In his last time out on Saturday, the right-hander tossed 1 1/3 innings against the Washington Nationals, giving up six earned runs while surrendering five hits.
+- In his last time out on Thursday, the righty tossed 2 2/3 scoreless innings against the Oakland Athletics while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.